 Categories

 Harris County U.S. Supreme Court

-U.S. Supreme Court agrees to hear Texas death penalty case of Carlos Ayestas
+U.S. Supreme Court considers Texas death penalty case of Carlos Ayestas

+Categories